- Persons with disabilities can work in mainstream work environments, with job support and accommodations where

 Other post-school options for SPED students are sheltered workshops and day care centres.

 Preparing for work - Students in IHLs

-Students in IHLs increasingly see the value to doing internships, vacation jobs and attachments to gain real-world working experience and start building their resumes.
+Students in IHLs are increasingly recognising the value of early exposure to industry and internships to gain real-world working experience, as well as building their resumes.
 Students with disabilities tend to face more challenges in this regard than their typical peers, which could put them at a disadvantage when it comes to securing jobs post-graduation.

 Preparing for work - Adults with acquired disabilities